rubyaustralia/rubyconfau-2013-cfp/jon_rowe-adventures_in_the_hexagonal/README.md

 ## Jon Rowe

 Tinker.
 Sailor.
 Developer.
 Spy?
 Probably not, but then he would say that if he were a spy.
-All we know is he develop's Ruby, and that he isn't called the Stig.
+All we know is he develops in Ruby, and that he isn't called the Stig.
+Originally from the UK; Professionally a freelance Ruby developer, passionate about TDD, BDD and clean code.
+Travelling to Australia to experience life, work, and practise some lean startup.
+(Or maybe just avoiding the British winter.)

 ![Profile picture](http://www.gravatar.com/avatar/d79fc498d7a5b2ce12180890247476f0.png?s=200)